 In a collaboration between filmmaker Alexandra Weltz-Rombach and pupils of the Hufeland school, a project was launched in 2011 to produce an interview with Rosemarie Pumb.

 In extensive discussions and research trips, the students learned the history of the hospitals in their city district and produced a short film on the subject.
 The film was awarded the MediaMax Prize.
 Also, a blog was created to accompany the progress of the project over time.

 In 2015, a media station was installed in Berlin-Buch to expand the library area of national socialism.
-The user finds previously unpublished photos, videos or texts, which show the facts, which were researched in the Berlin archives.
+The user finds previously

 In addition to the challenging subject of the installation, the technical setup was very innovative.
 A Raspberry Pi 2 was programmed to provide the data displayed by a touch screen to make the experience as informative and comfortable as possible.
 According to the director of Brigitte Krause, the station has become an integral part of the library program and is received with great interest by the visitors.